seqscope/cartloader/docs/vignettes/subregion_tutorials/merscope.md

 ## Input Data

-The input is a spatial gene expression (SGE) dataset from the adult mouse hippocampus, extracted by masking a coronal brain section (Slice Number: 2；Replicate Number: 1; file: `detected_transcripts.csv`) from [Vizgen MERSCOPE Neuroscience Showcase](https://vizgen.com/applications/neuroscience-showcase/).
+The input is a SGE dataset from the adult mouse hippocampus, extracted by masking a coronal brain section (Slice Number: 2；Replicate Number: 1; file: `detected_transcripts.csv`) from [Vizgen MERSCOPE Neuroscience Showcase](https://vizgen.com/applications/neuroscience-showcase/).

 **File Format**